 In the above image, the topic has four partitions.
 In consumer group A, there are only 2 consumers so each consumer is reading from 2 partitions at a time.
 Whereas in consumer group B there are four consumers so that each consumer is reading from one partition.
 But Having the fifth consumer in Group b will not help as it has no extra partition to read from.

 In Kafka, offsets at which consumer group or consumer is reading is maintained.
-It is expected that when the consumer processes data from some Kafka topic it commits its read position to one system topic named as __consumer_offsets.
+It is expected that when the consumer processes data from some Kafka topic it commits its read position to one system topic named __consumer_offsets.
 If the consumer process suddenly dies it can start reading from where it left using offset value.

 As offsets are controlled by the consumer, it can consume records any order it likes.
-The consumer can reset offset to the beginning of all messages and start reading from there or can skip old messages and start reading from most recent messages.
+The consumer can reset offset to the beginning of all messages and start reading from there or can skip old messages and start reading from the most recent messages.

 Starting Kafka consumer